Chocolate Cashew Nut Spread: Eat Your Heart Out Nutella

 Do take a look at my giveaway page to see if there is anything else you would like to enter.

 I was sent the above mentioned product for review purposes.
 I was not expected to write a positive review and all opinions are, as always, my own.
-Thanks to my readers for supporting the brands and organisations that help to keep Tin and Thyme blithe and blogging.
+This post contains affiliate links.
+If you buy through a link, it will not cost you any more, but I may get a small commission.
+Thank you for your support of the brands and organisations that help to keep Tin and Thyme blithe and blogging.

 I’d use the blender to make delicious soups